eworm-de/routeros-scripts/doc/backup-partition.md

 This script saves the current configuration to fallback [partition](https://wiki.mikrotik.com/wiki/Manual:Partitions).
+It can also copy-over the RouterOS installation when run interactively.

 For this to work you need a device with sufficient flash storage that is properly partitioned.